jchiang4/dginstall/azure/README.md

     Configure network environment
     Configure Application Gateway

 4 - If the install fails, you can try delete the install by running ./deleteinstall.sh and try ./runinstall.sh again.
+Also, in some instances, running the script sequentially causes azure cli errors, especially with the configuration of the Azure application gateway.
+You may also want to try running each command separately and waiting for azure to return when the resource is available.